Readers who need explanations of any of the abbreviations used may find them at Section 1 of the Home Page.

 As in all later editions a very major proportion of the book has been

-it's not their mother tongue.
+have it as their mother tongue.
 Descriptions are included of types of

 mingles features of GA or GB and native languages, and also of types at